poult-lab/daily-word/english_words_ learning.md

 [noun] a packet of chocolate biscuits.

 "a small flat dry cake for one person, usually sweet, and baked until crisp"

-06.souvenir  [ˌsuːvəˈnɪə(r)]

-[noun] I bought the ring as a souvenir of Greece.

-"a thing that you buy and/or keep to remind yourself of a place, an occasion or a holiday/vacation; something that you bring back for other people when you have been on holiday/vacation"

-07.memento  [məˈmentəʊ]

-[noun] a memento of our trip to Italy.

- "a thing that you keep or give to sb to remind you or them of a person or place"

-08.agile [ˈædʒl]

-[adj] At 20 years old he was not as agile as he is now.

-"able to move quickly and easily"

-Both are synonyms with a little bit of difference in shade of meaning.

-Souvenir serves as a reminder but with no personal touch.
-Usually one is presented with a souvenir during a visit to an institution which may be a booklet detailing a short bird’s eye view of the activities of the institution and possibly a memento ( some showpiece item)

-A memento also serves as a reminder but it has more personal touch typically a gift when you retire from an organisation or some such occasion as a gift item given at marriage ceremony etc. where it has a personal touch